Ranbir Singh (jurist)

 Professor Ranbir Singh is the founding Vice-Chancellor of National Law University, Delhi established by the Government of Delhi in 2008.He is working as legal advisor of Prime Minister.
 He was the founding Vice-Chancellor of Nalsar University of Law, Hyderabad established by Andhra Pradesh state government.
-He had been there for 10 years and India today magazine rated the University one of the best university in India.
-Which was started with 20 students only.
+He had been there for 10 years and India today magazine rated the University as one of the best universities in India.
+It was started with 20 students only.
 On his name legal research centre has been established.

 Personal life

-He born in Atta village of Panipat, Haryana.
+He was born in Atta village of Panipat, Haryana.